How to Can Applesauce

 For those of you who want to freeze your applesauce, you are almost finished!
 Add sugar (optional), place it in bags or containers, pop them in your freezer, and put your feet up.

 Return the smooth applesauce to a large pot and heat it back to a simmer.
 The applesauce does not require any additional cooking; you just want to keep it hot.
 I added my applesauce to this pot as I pureed it.

 If desired, you can stir in some sugar at this point.
 I didn’t add any sugar to my sauce, and it is still sweet and flavorful.
 I am planning to use it both for eating and as an oil substitute in baking.
 If you want to get fancy, you could also add spices like ginger or cinnamon.

 Working quickly and carefully, ladle the hot applesauce into the hot jars.
-Using a funnel makes the job much easier.
+Using a wide-mouth funnel makes the job much easier.
 And remember, putting a hot substance into a cold jar is bad news.
 Avoid a big headache and a bigger mess by keeping everything nice and hot.

 Using a nonmetallic utensil, slide it along the inside of each jar to release any trapped air bubbles.